Deploy an EVM contract

 Warden module allows executing Ethereum Virtual Machine (EVM) contracts charged by Evmos and written in Solidity.

-This guide explains how to create and deploy a Solidity smart contract on a Warden local chain or on Chiado testnet.
+This guide explains how to create and deploy a Solidity smart contract on a Warden local chain or on a testnet.
 You'll deploy a simple counter contract using Foundry's toolset.

 Prerequisites